 Spondon Branch was first established on the 3rd of June, 1921 and is the oldest branch in the County of Derbyshire and one of the oldest in the UK.
-It meets at 8 p.m. on the second Thursday of each month at the Village Club in Spondon.
+It meets at 8 p.m. on the second Thursday of each month at the Liberal Club in Spondon.

 Spondon Branch covers Spondon, Ockbrook and Borrowash and membership is open to everyone.
 If you have an interest in the objectives of the Legion and want to help and support those who have served and their families, come and join us.